LSEG-API-Samples/Article.EMA.Java.CSharp.RMTES/Article.md

 ### EMA C#

+So, I will start off with the EMA C# OMM Provider application.
 The code is based on the EMA C# [130_MP_UserDispatch](https://github.com/Refinitiv/Real-Time-SDK/tree/master/CSharp/Ema/Examples/Training/IProvider/100_Series/130_MP_UserDispatch) example.

 I am modifying the *AppClientProvider class* ```ProcessMarketPriceRequest()``` method to publish the following text data to downstream components: